 ## Weibull distribution

-, a Bayesian model ready to have prior material incorporated.
+Using brms, a Bayesian model ready to incorporate prior information:

 d %>%

-# Note cens uses the opposite 0/1 encoding of the survival package,
+# Note: brms uses opposite 0/1 encoding from survival package

 mutate(censor = if_else(censor == 0, 1, 0)) %>%